jackyzha0/quartz/content/_index.md

 2. Having a public digital garden invites open conversations
 3. It makes keeping personal notes and knowledge *playful and fun*

-> “He who works with the door open gets all kinds of interruptions, but he also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming
+> “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming

 I was really inspired by [Bianca](https://garden.bianca.digital/) and [Joel](https://joelhooks.com/digital-garden)'s digital gardens and wanted to try making my own.

 **The goal of Quartz is to make hosting your own public digital garden free and simple.** You don't even need your own website.
 Quartz does all of that for you and gives your own little corner of the internet.

 ## Get Started
-The entire Quartz documentation is fully hosted using Quartz!
-Whether you're setting up a website and project for the first time or a seasoned digital gardener, I hope that you'll find something useful about this project.

-Let's get to business and get you started!

 > 📚 [Setup your own digital garden using Quartz](notes/setup.md)

 Not convinced yet?
 Look at some [community digital gardens](moc/showcase) built with Quartz!